aconz2/aconz2.github.io/_posts/2024-07-03-Machine-Learning-Notes.md

 Symmetry seems to be all the rage.
 O(d) is the Lie group (group with infinite members) of orthogonal transformations eqv (d,d) ortho matrices (inv(A) == transp(A)) eqv symmetry of a d-circle.
 SO(d) (special) are the rotations ie excluding the flips.
 In physics U and SU are unitary for complex.
 Equivariant wrt a symmetry G is when f(Gx) = Gf(x) ie applying any transformation in the symmetry on the input is the same as applying it on the output.
 Invariant is when f(Gx) = f(x). first fundamental theorem of invariant theory: f is O(d) invariant iff f(A) = f'(gram(A)) remember gram(A) is all pairwise dot products gram (n,d) -> (n,n). f is O(d) equivariant iff f(V) = sum(gi(gram(V))V) ie a weighted sum of V, where the weights are computed from the gram cucumber.
 E(d) is the euclidean group which preserves euclid distance, so O(d) + translations.
 For a point cloud, can get E(d) invariance by subtracting the mean/centroid of the points "canoniclization".
 Ie a way to choose a unique representative (similar to choosing the pair (u,v) st u < v or the sorted version of a set when programming.
 [vid1](https://www.youtube.com/watch?v=kpbbM0WQkZ8) [paper1](https://www.arxiv.org/abs/2407.09468)

+### program synthesis

+todo summarize dreamcoder

+Random idea: have a seq2seq model for programs which takes input programs of length N to a fixed length kN (like compiling to simpler/micro ops).
+The "compiled" program tokens now become inputs of some kind to the kN layers for the execution model which takes data tokens.
+It would be nice if the data representation was compatible with abstract interpreation type things like ranges instead of ints.
+Then program search can fix the input/output and fine tune the compiled program and then decompile to get back some program.
+Kinda hardware reminiscent where you have a fixed pipeline depth and the compiled program maybe interpolates between some fixed function blocks or something.

 ### diffusion and score-based generative models

 From [this amazing video](https://www.youtube.com/watch?v=wMmqCMwuM2Q)